bernininini/bean-cake/journal.md

 ### 🗓️ August 5
 - Printed cake toppings from PLA
-- Printed wheel connectors to motors and attached it to motors
+- Printed wheel connectors to the motors and attached them to the motors
-- Attached button to the center topping of cake
+- Attached the button to the center of the cake
 - Continued coding and wiring the ESP32-Cam and ESP32-32D

 Prisca: 4 hr

-Bernice: hr
+Bernice: 4hr

 ---